3 hospitalized after commercial plane landing gear collapsed at Miami International Airport - KTVZ

 By Joe Sutton, Jamiel Lynch and Gregory Wallace, CNN

-The flight was coming in from Santo Domingo at 5:30 p.m. when the gear collapsed and caused a fire.
+The flight was arriving from Santo Domingo at 5:30 p.m. when the gear collapsed and caused a fire.

-According to Chin, 126 passengers were on board the plane.
-Three were transported to a hospital with minor injuries, he said.
+Chin said 126 passengers were on board.
+Three people were taken to a hospital with minor injuries, he said.

-Miami-Dade Fire and Rescue said a fire on the aircraft is under control and crews were mitigating fuel spillage.

-Two outbound flights were delayed so far in the area where the plane landed.
+“The plane was like jumping and jumping and jumping,” passenger Paola Garcia told CNN affiliate WSVN.

+The airline said the plane “had technical difficulties after landing at the Miami International Airport (MIA),” but did not provide further details about the incident.

+“At RED Air we express our absolute solidarity with the passengers and crew of the aircraft,” the company said in the statement.

-The National Transportation Safety Board said the aircraft was a McDonnell Douglas MD-82 and it will send a team of investigators to the incident site on Wednesday.
+The National Transportation Safety Board said the aircraft was a McDonnell Douglas MD-82, and it will send a team of investigators to the incident site Wednesday.
+The Dominican Civil Aviation Institute is also investigating and working with Miami authorities, Red Air said.

 The-CNN-Wire